 1966 Ford Mustang *

 Muscle cars are for sale everywhere.
 Some people buy and sell muscle cars and some people collect the related paraphernalia such as pictures, accessories and custom artwork.
 Collecting muscle car memorabilia has become very popular and profitable.
 People buy and sell them via newspaper ads, magazines, used car dealerships and of course online.
-It is also a good idea to put the word out at local car clubs.
-You will find in the classified ad section of this website and related muscle car businesses in our Business Directory
+It is also a good idea to put the word out at local car clubs and to watch the classified ad section of this website and related muscle car businesses in our Business Directory

 Put a powerful V-8 engine in a 2-door sport coupe and you have the makings of a classic American muscle car.
 Though opinions vary about when the first muscle car appeared many car enthusiasts agree that the 1949 Oldsmobile Rocket 88 is the first genuine muscle car and the excitement it caused launched an entire class of powerful, high performance cars.
 Manufactured mostly between the early 1960s and 1970s.
 The Antique Automobile Club of America (AACA) defines the Muscle Car Era as between 1961 and 1974.